Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Delayed in sailing by fog which persisted during the whole convoy.
 First count was on August 4th when four ships were missing.
 On Aug.
 5 Sydney portion of 8 ships and SC 39 of 27 ships joined HX 142.
 SC 39 parted company with HX 142 on Aug.
 13. (For info, the slow convoy had also left Halifax on Aug.
 1, arrived Liverpool on the 19th).

-After unloading her cargo, Morgenen joined the westbound North Atlantic Convoy ON 10, which left Liverpool on Aug.
+After having unloaded her cargo, Morgenen joined the westbound North Atlantic Convoy ON 10, which left Liverpool on Aug.
 27-1941 and dispersed on Sept.
 11, Morgenen arriving Halifax on the 13th (see Page 2), returning to the U.K. with Convoy HX 151 (station 93) along with the Norwegian Sama, San Andres, Meline, Dagrun, Belinda, Thorshøvdi, Sophocles, Tigre, Hardanger, Leiv Eiriksson and Laurits Swenson.
 This convoy left Halifax on Sept.
 22 and arrived Liverpool on Oct.
 7; Morgenen stopped at Belfast Lough on Oct.
 5, later proceeding to Avonmouth, where she arrrived Oct.
 9. Later that month she joined the westbound Convoy ON 28*, which originated in Liverpool Oct.
 20 and dispersed Nov.
 3 and also included Beth, Brant County, Grena, Laurits Swenson, Polartank and Ringstad.
 Morgenen arrived New York Nov.
 6, having started out from Milford Haven on Oct.
-19. She headed back to the U.K. in Convoy HX 161 from Halifax on Nov.
-21, and together with Bello, Brasil, Kaia Knudsen, Katy, Mosli, Nyholt, Solsten, Stigstad, Thorshøvdi, Tungsha and Vanja, she later joined the westbound Convoy ON 52* (originated in Liverpool Dec.
+19. She headed back in the other direction again on Nov.
+21 in Convoy HX 161 from Halifax, and together with Bello, Brasil, Kaia Knudsen, Katy, Mosli, Nyholt, Solsten, Stigstad, Thorshøvdi, Tungsha and Vanja, she later joined the westbound Convoy ON 52* (originated in Liverpool Dec.
 31, dispersed Jan.
-11-1942), and arrived New York Jan.
-21-1942.
-Montbretia and Rose are named among the escorts (see ON escorts).
+11-1942).
+Morgenen arrived New York Jan.
+21-1942, having started out from Loch Ewe on Dec.
+31. Montbretia and Rose are named among the escorts (see ON convoy escorts).

 2 days later (Jan.
-6-1943) she was scheduled for Convoy HX 222 from New York, but did not sail (Vestfold was sunk).
+6-1943) she was scheduled for Convoy HX 222 from New York, but did not sail (Vestfold was sunk - follow the link for details).
 She was also cancelled from HX 223, in which Kollbjørg and Nortind were lost, but eventually got away with HX 224 on Jan.
 22. Via Liverpool and Eastham, she arrived Manchester on Febr.
-10/11, subsequently heading back to New York with the westbound Convoy ON 168*, which left Liverpool on Febr.
+10/11, subsequently heading back to New York with Convoy ON 168*, which left Liverpool on Febr.
 21 and dispersed on March 12, Morgenen arriving New York on the 15th.
 She had again been in the company of several other Norwegian ships, namely Brajara, Brimanger, Egda, Gallia, Heranger, Lynghaug, Maud (returned), Meline, Reinholt, Slemmestad and Tigre.
-Having made voyages to Baltimore (where she stayed for over a month) and Philadelphia, she returned to New York, and on May 7 she can be found in station 41 of Convoy HX 238, bound for Manchester with lub. oil, arriving there on May 24.
+Having made voyages to Baltimore (where she stayed for several weeks) and Philadelphia, she returned to New York, and on May 7 she can be found in station 41 of Convoy HX 238, bound for Manchester with lub. oil, arriving there on May 24 (Page 3).
 About a week later she joined Convoy ON 187*, which left Liverpool on June 1 and arrived New York on the 15th; Morgenen arrived Philadelphia the next day (Page 4).
 Annik, Athos, Braga, Bralanta, Elisabeth Bakke, Fagerfjell, Frontenac, Helgøy, Kronprinsen, Lista, Norbryn, Norefjord, O. B. Sørensen, President de Vogue, Toledo and Vanja are also named in this convoy, as is the Panamanian Norvinn (Norwegian managers).
 Some of these ships, including Morgenen, headed back across the Atlantic in Convoy HX 245 from New York on June 23.
 Morgenen's destination is given as Stanlow, cargo of oil; according to the archive document, she arrived Manchester on July 8/9.
+A. Hague says she carried 60 depth charges on this voyage (and on several other eastbound voyages, as can be seen in his record above).

 As can be seen when going back to Page 6, she got to go home to Norway in the fall of 1945.

-*The ON convoys are available and will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+*The ON convoys will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
 Note also that the entire SC series and the HX series will eventually be updated and completed, including the already existing convoys (some have already been updated); but for now, see ships in all SC convoys and ships in all HX convoys.

 More details on the other Norwegian ships mentioned on this page can be found with the help of the alphabet index below, or go to the Master Ship Index